-The Master Resilience Training Course (MRTC) provides Soldiers with an opportunity to enhance their leadership and effectiveness and learn how to teach resilience skills to Soldiers, Family members, and Department of Army Civilians.
-The 10-day MRTC includes immersion in core concepts and skills, as well as instruction for training others.
-Each day incorporates a mix of large group sessions, small group work, and partner and/or individual exercises.
+The Master Resilience Training Course (MRTC) provides Soldiers with an opportunity to enhance their leadership and effectiveness and to learn how to teach resilience skills to Soldiers, Family members and Department of Army Civilians.
+The 10-day MRTC includes immersion in core concepts and skills as well as instruction for training others.
+Each day incorporates a mix of large group sessions, small-group work and exercises to do alone or with a partner.

-Students learn the six MRT competencies –Self-Awareness, Self-Regulation, Optimism, Mental Agility, Strengths of Character and Connection – that are shown to be critical characteristics of a resilient individual.
+Students learn the six MRT competencies (self-awareness, self-regulation, optimism, mental agility, strengths of character and connection) that have been proved to be critical characteristics of a resilient individual.

-MRTC students also learn 14 distinct skills that allow them to develop themselves and others in the six MRT competency areas: Self-Awareness, Self-Regulation, Optimism, Mental Agility, Strengths of Character, and Connection.
-With these skills, students develop the ability to understand their own thoughts, emotions, and behaviors, as well as the thoughts, emotions, and behaviors of others.
-Students master skills to strengthen relationships through communication strategies and learn how to praise effectively, respond constructively to positive experiences, and discuss problems effectively.
+MRTC students also learn 14 distinct skills that allow them to develop themselves and others in the six MRT competency areas: self-awareness, self-regulation, optimism, mental agility, strengths of character and connection.
+With these skills, students develop the ability to understand their thoughts, emotions and behaviors, as well as the thoughts, emotions and behaviors of others.
+They master skills to strengthen relationships through communication strategies and learn how to praise effectively, to respond constructively to positive experiences and to discuss problems effectively.

 Interested in Becoming a Master Resilience Trainer?